kaylatam/expense_tracker/README.md

 expenses_database: This creates your database that stores all of your information.

 test_current_budget: This is a unittest file that makes sure your budget is correctly calculating.
+Make sure that when you are running the test, you are in the same directory as the test folder and the src folder.

 Money.txt: This is the money sign that will pop up in the beginning of your code.